Sampling distribution: Standard error

-standard error of that quantity.
+standard error of the statistic.
 For the case where the statistic is the sample mean, and samples are uncorrelated, the standard error is:

 where $\sigma$ is the standard deviation of the population distribution of that quantity and $n$ is the sample size (number of items in the sample).

 An important implication of this formula is that the sample size must be quadrupled (multiplied by 4) to achieve half (1/2) the measurement error.
 When designing statistical studies where cost is a factor, this may have a role in understanding cost–benefit tradeoffs.

 For the case where the statistic is the sample total, and samples are uncorrelated, the standard error is:

 where, again, $\sigma$ is the standard deviation of the population distribution of that quantity and $n$ is the sample size (number of items in the sample).